 Three women make an emergency landing on a planet plagued with a fatal disease, but are captured by dictator Overdog.
 Adventurer Wolff goes there to rescue them and meets Niki, the only ...
 See full summary »

 In a Hong Kong park, a man brushes against the arm of a girl sitting on a bench, and she slips to the ground, murdered.
 Immediately afterward, the man is killed also.
 The F.B.I.(say what?) ...
 See full summary »

+Based on a true story, believe it or not.
 Poor Josef Otto Klems.
 The man has problems.
-First seen cowering in a shell crater in 1918, he trades uniforms with a dead soldier (reasons remain unclear due to choppy and abrupt editing) Flash forward to Morocco in the early twenties.
+First seen cowering in a shell crater in 1918, he trades uniforms with a dead soldier (reasons remain unclear due to choppy and abrupt editing of the copy I viewed) Flash forward to Morocco in the early twenties.
 Otto Klems still has problems.
-Posted to some god awful desert hell hole, for one thing, and one of his superiors in the French Foreign Legion has designs on his booty! (the man all but twirls his moustache to signify his evil intent) And if that wasn't enough, the local Arab population isn't happy about the Spanish and the French putting boots on their precious homeland, yadda yadda yadda.
+Posted to some god awful desert hell hole, for one thing, and one of his superiors in the French Foreign Legion has designs on his booty (the man all but twirls his moustache to signify his evil intent).
+And if that isn't enough, the local Arab population isn't happy about the Spanish and the French putting boots on their precious desert hell-hole homeland, yadda yadda yadda.
 During a skirmish Sgt Klems manages to get captured by the locals but rather than get castrated (the usual punishment meted out by the heroic freedom fighters) he gets adopted.
 Becoming a sort of Lawrence of Arabia figure, he joins the natives in their fight against imperialism.
 He shows them modern weapons and tries to teach them tactics.

 4 of 4 people found this review helpful.

 Was this review helpful to you?